-There are several methods to resize an image within Microsoft Word, however, we will use the resize handles to make changes to an image in your document.
+There are several methods to resize an image in Microsoft Word.
+In this exercise we will use the resize handles to make changes to an image in your document.

-One mistake which is often made when working with graphics is: when resizing a graphic you must always maintain the aspect ratio of the graphic.
-This means that when you resize a graphic, you must make sure that it resizes both horizontally and vertically in order to maintain the ratio of height: width, if not graphics can often turn out as shown below:
+When you maintain the aspect ratio of an image you ensure that it resizes both horizontally and vertically in order to maintain the ratio of height to width, if not graphics can often turn out squashed and distorted as shown below:

 To resize a graphic, follow these steps: